ParmeJon/Taled_backend/README.md

 ### User Authentication
 - JWT token decrypted and encrypted with .env SECRET TOKEN
+- Password encryped with BCrypt gem.

 ### Action Cable
-- action cable implemented to facilitate receiving a friend request without refresh upon friendship creation.
+- Action Cable implemented to facilitate receiving a friend request without refresh upon friendship creation.

 ### Serializers
-- Serializers implemented to optimize information transfer for a certain User.
+- Serializers implemented to optimize information transfer for a User, Trip, and Post Models.

 ### Self Referential Table
 - Used to facilitate User having many other Users(Friends) through Friendships.